ahrefs/monorobot/documentation/secret_docs.md

-# About
+# Secrets

-Secret file is where sensitive information such as the urls used for webhooks and other tokens are stored.
+A secrets file stores sensitive information.
+Unlike the repository configuration file, it should not be checked into the monorepo's version control.
+Instead, store it locally at a location accessible by the bot.

-# Secret Values
+# Options

-**example**
+**Example**

 ```json
 {
     "slack_hooks": [